cacodcar/cacodcar.github.io/_posts/2021-01-30-Synth_Guitar.md

 ```

 Now that all of that work is out of the way, We can FINALLY PLAY A SONG.
 I will pick 'Good King Wenceslas' as it is relatively simple and one of the first 'real' songs I learned when I was in band.
-This song wasn't really made for the guitar, but it never stopped a guitar player.
+This song wasn't really made for the guitar, but that never stopped a guitar player.
 I transcribed the notes from broadly available sheet music.
 While the song is out of copyright, specific compositions of it are copyrighted.

 Here 'no' is a helper function that maps the note names and beat duration to a Note object with the associate frequency.
 There seems to be a problem with the frequency in this table.
 As you can hear in the last segment of the song, the C->B->A transition doesn't sound quite right.